Neil Mawdsley Profile

 Early life.

-a teacher I moved to Plymouth.
+moved to Plymouth.

 Landscapes and seascapes in the areas around

-Plymouth and North Cornwall are inspirational, where
+Plymouth and North Cornwall are inspirational, and the

 said, I experiment endlessly with many types of media